RedTurtle/collective.captchacontactinfo/README.txt

 __ http://pypi.python.org/pypi/collective.recaptcha

+After installing this package, you must obtain a public and private key from `http://recaptcha.net <http://recaptcha.net>`_, and configure them at http://path/to/site/@@recaptcha-settings

 Policy text
 ===========

-To show a policy text in contact-form, you just need to write it into a page in the portal, and then set his path in a property in ZMI: portal_properties/captchacontactinfo_properties or in plone-control-panel.
+To show a policy text in contact-form, you just need to write it into a page in the portal, and then set his path in a property in ZMI: portal_properties/captchacontactinfo_properties or in plone-control-panel: http://path/to/site/@@contact-info-controlpanel

 Dependencies
 ============

-This product has been tested on Plone 3.3.5 (feedback on Plone 4 tests are welcome)
+This product has been tested on Plone 3.3.5 and Plone 4.2

 Credits
 =======